pgcrumley/Controllers/SerialArduinoGpio/README.md

 = | returns the 16 byte name from EEPROM as a string
 \# | reads next 16 bytes from Serial and saves as name in EEPROM

-Everything else received is ignored.
+All other characters are ignored.

+####NOTES:

-NOTE: This will work for first 14 pins on Arduino cards with more than 14 pins.
+* This will work for first 14 pins on Arduino cards with more than 14 pins.
+* Monitor mode is off at POWER-ON and the setting is not saved across reboot

 Version | Description
 ------- | -----------
 0 | Initial version
-1 | Aded analog capability
+1 | Added analog capability
-V2 | Added sketch name in version string and added ability to store a persistent name in EEPROM
+V2 | Added sketch name in version string and added ability to store a persistent name in EEPROM V3 | Added '-', '{', and '}' commands

 ### Configure the software (15 minutes -- longer if system is not up-to-date)